OK Google, how do voice assistants work?

 Better access to audio training data will lead to machine learning applications that we cannot even imagine today.
 To improve voice assistants even further, it’s important to make sure that they serve everyone, including minorities and niche demographics.

 TELUS International had the opportunity to play a part in the development of this kind of service.
 We collected speech samples of foreigners living in Japan who speak imperfect Japanese.
-This was used for a car manufacturer to improve the navigation voice assistant in their cars.
-Few companies today can afford to acquire the training data necessary to include such a niche demographic.
+This was used for a car manufacturer to improve the navigation voice assistant in their vehicles.

-With the continued growth of the voice recognition industry and the ongoing advancement of the technology that makes it all work, it will be companies who keep inclusivity in mind that are best poised to attract users.
-If you're looking to use voice recognition software for good, contact our AI Data Solutions team today.
+With the continued growth of the voice recognition industry and the ongoing advancement of the technology, those that keep inclusivity in mind will be poised to attract the most users.
+If you’re looking to improve your voice recognition software, contact our AI Data Solutions team today.